 A few years back there was this anti-smoking advert in the UK.
 It had a bunch of people smoking, and the smoke makes a skull shape.
 It was really creepy at the time.

-There's an anti-smoking ad that plays before some movies in US theaters with a bunch of people on a float going through some town, singing.
-Except they're all cancer victims, and some of them have tracheotomy scars, and some don't have tongues, and some are missing the entire lower half of their face... it's freakier than most R-rated films, but they show it before PG-13 movies.
+There's an anti-smoking ad from the Truth organization that plays before some movies in US theaters with a bunch of people on a colorful parade float going through Hollywood, singing a upbeat sounding song about different flavors.
+Cue the shocked reactions of pedestrians when they realize the people on the float are all cancer victims singing about the flavors tabacco companies use in their products.
+Some of them have tracheotomy scars, some don't have tongues, and some are missing the entire lower half of their face... it's freakier than most R-rated films, but they show it before PG-13 movies.
 Gosh darn it, guys!

 This PSA from Concerned Children's Advertisers explaining talk of disgusting chemicals being added to drugs shows quick-cut, slow-motion shots of a needle being tossed into the air before smashing onto the dark, filthy road in a nighttime setting.
 Wow.
 Exactly what a kid needs to see while innocently sitting in front of the TV watching Sailor Moon on YTV when the commercial break comes.